KhamisiKibet/PySideExtn/README.md

 # PySideExtn

-An extension for the Python PySide2 Qt Framework which expands the scope of the PySide2 package with many different modern widgets.
-Current release is occupied with two widget which are not natively present in the PySide2 package.
+An extension for the Python PySide2, PyQt5, PySide6 or PyQt6 Qt Framework which expands the scope of the PySide2, PyQt5, PySide6 or PyQt6 package with many different modern widgets.
+Current release is occupied with two widget which are not natively present in the PySide2, PyQt5, PySide6 or PyQt6 package.

 *RoundProgressBar*